Applications

 Type – Select the type of hostname.

-- Primary – Designate the main hostname for a site when there might be multiple hostnames configured.
-It can serve as the canonical URL for a site or be used for specific internal routing logic.
-Select if you want this hostname to be the live, public-facing URL where your final, published content and application are accessible to all end-users.
+- Primary – Designate the main hostname for the site.
+It serves as the canonical URL or is used for specific internal routing logic.
+Select this type for the live, public-facing URL where published content is accessible to end users.

-- Preview – Configured for content previewing, and used by CMS editors to view unpublished content, drafts, or content in specific contexts before it is published live.
+- Preview – Use for content previewing.
+CMS editors use this hostname to view unpublished content, drafts, or content in specific contexts before publishing.
 It requires special routing and security mechanisms, such as preview tokens.
-Select if you want this hostname to be a staging or development URL used for reviewing content and application changes before they go live on your primary.
+Select this type for a staging or development URL used for reviewing changes before they go live.

-- Media – Dedicated to serving media files (images, videos, documents).
-It might have specific configurations for caching, CDN integration, or optimized delivery of digital assets.
+- Media – Serve media files (images, videos, and documents).
+Configure caching, CDN integration, or optimized delivery of digital assets as needed.

-- Edit – Exclusively for accessing the Optimizely CMS editing interface.
-It's the URL where content editors log in and manage content.
+- Edit – Provide access to the Optimizely CMS editing interface.
+It is the URL where content editors log in and manage content.

-- RedirectPermanent – Used to configure a permanent HTTP 301 redirect from one URL to another.
-This is crucial for SEO when a page's URL has permanently changed, ensuring search engines and browsers are directed to the new location.
+- Redirected (permanent) – Configures a permanent HTTP 301 redirect from one URL to another.
+Use this type when a page URL has permanently changed so that search engines and browsers go to the new location.

-- RedirectTemporary – Used to configure a temporary HTTP 302 redirect from one URL to another.
-This is used when a URL change is temporary, indicating to search engines that the original URL might return in the future.
+- Redirected (temporary) – Configures a temporary HTTP 302 redirect from one URL to another.
+Use this type when a URL change is temporary, indicating to search engines that the original URL may return.

 NoteThe Media, Edit, and Preview host types are configured as language-agnostic and are restricted to a single instance per application.